tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 Actually, in this case the type annotation is completely redundant.
 The TypeScript compiler features sophisticated type inference.
 In this case it can trivially infer the type from the type of the literal.

 Previously, we showed how rebinding such a variable to a string in JavaScript is perfectly fine by the JavaScript interpreter.
-However, such a change of type in a variable a dangerous pattern that is likely an error on the programmer’s part.
+However, such a change of type in a variable is a dangerous pattern that is likely an error on the programmer’s part.
 The TypeScript compiler will generate an error:

 ```javascript
 let i = 123;